 - The KJV, NRSV, ESV, NASB, and NET in parallel columns.

 Additional Reading and Links

 - Some evangelical Christians, taking 1 Thessalonians 4:17 as their key text, believe that Christians will be taken from the earth in “the Rapture,” leaving non-believers to endure a period of war and devastation (“the Tribulation”) before Christ’s second coming.
 (Latter-day Saints reject this theory.)
-Scholar Michelle Fletcher explains how the Rapture interpretation was developed in the late 1800s, and how the scripture passages used to support it are scattered throughout the New Testament and don’t form a coherent whole: “Blending into One: The Left Behind Movie, the Book of Revelation and the Rapture,” Bible History Daily, last modified 14 October 2014.
+Scholar Michelle Fletcher explains how the Rapture interpretation was developed in the late 1800s, and how the scripture passages used to support it are scattered throughout the New Testament and don’t form a coherent whole: “Blending into One: The Left Behind Movie, the Book of Revelation and the Rapture,” Bible History Daily (blog), 14 October 2014.